Dr Adrian Field

 Adrian also works with community organisations in evaluation capacity building, to explore the changes that they are seeking to make, and to develop practical ways of measuring their impact.

 Adrian is an honorary academic at the School of Population Health (University of Auckland).
-He is an elected board member of Aotearoa-New Zealand Evaluation Association (ANZEA), and also has membership in the American Evaluation Association, the Sustainable Business Network, and the Urban Design Forum.
+He is the co-convenor of the Aotearoa-New Zealand Evaluation Association (ANZEA), and also has membership in the American Evaluation Association, the Sustainable Business Network, and the Urban Design Forum.
 He has a PhD in public health, focusing on the role of urban environments in health and wellbeing.

 Dovetail partners with highly skilled people whose work supports communities and organisations across New Zealand and internationally.

 We collaborate because we trust, respect and complement each other's contribution and skills.

 Dr Sarah Appleton-Dyer – Specialist in mixed methods evaluation, in the health and social services sectors.
 Sarah is General Manager (NZ) at Synergia Ltd, and a co-Convenor of ANZEA.

 Rachael Butler – Social researcher with more than twenty years’ experience in commercial, government and academic research environments.
 Specialist areas include health (gambling, drug misuse, public health) and more broadly in the social sector.